jrochkind/faster_s3_url/README.md

 The official [ruby AWS SDK](https://github.com/aws/aws-sdk-ruby) is actually quite slow and unoptimized when generating URLs to access S3 objects.
 If you are only creating a couple S3 URLs at a time this may not matter.
 But it can matter on the order of even two or three hundred at a time, especially when creating presigned URLs, for which the AWS SDK is especially un-optimized.

 This gem provides a much faster implementation, by around an order of magnitude, for both public  and presigned S3 `GET` URLs.
+Additional S3 params such as `response-content-disposition` are supported for presigned URLs.

 ## Usage